psuplat/test-distr/README.md

 line 83 & line 127

 ### Installing the web gui (pretty)
-#### use branch gui-pretty
+#### use branch: gui-pretty

 you will require node.js & npm to make this work

 pull the repository to your machine

-modify the VUE_APP_API variable in the .env file to the address corresponding to you environment setup (TRAILING FLASH IS REQUIRED)
+modify the VUE_APP_API variable in the .env file to the address corresponding to you environment setup (TRAILING SLASH IS REQUIRED)

 ```run npm serve``` to lunch the application on your desktop